John-Akech/30-Days-Of-Python/README.md

 ## Feedback and Contributions

-Feel free to open an issue or connect with me on GitHub for suggestions, feedback, or questions.
+Feel free to open an issue or contact me on GitHub for suggestions, feedback, or questions.

-Happy coding! ���
+## HAPPY CODING!